treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 ```
 Replace `username` with your Github username,and replace `wifiname` and `wifipassword` with your wifi name and password that you are connecting.
 Save the file, and safely eject the SD card.

 **NOTE**: You must modify the `autorunonce` file _before_ using the SD card with the Raspberry Pi.
 Failure to do this step correctly will cause "Planet Learning" - another OLE service - to load when starting Tor.
-Don’t hesitate to ask other members in the [Gitter chat](https://gitter.im/treehouses/Lobby) if you are not able to load Nextcloud _after attempting this step again_.
+Don’t hesitate to ask other members in the [Discord #seednest channel](https://discord.com/channels/1079980988421132369/1081433296333963274) if you are not able to load Nextcloud _after attempting this step again_.

 ## Install Tor